mebauer/PUI2018_mb6203/HW6_mb6203/README.md

 **Technical Details about HW6:**

-Homework 3 and 4 I utilized your *solutions* notebooks.
+For homework 3 and 4 I utilized your *solutions* notebooks.
 Although the output looks fairly similar, I attempted to change items where I could (i.e. assigning variables new names, new comments in my own words, etc.).

 ## Assignment 1: Review your classmate's Citibike project proposal